 - Adwords update

 The chances are each one of these would have impacted your website.
 And don’t forget Google makes many smaller and incremental updates every single day (around 600 a year).
 There are also the attributes that Google looks at, any one of over 200 elements related to your site and the search.
 All this determines whether you make a first-page listing or are buried away on the fourth page of the SERPs.

 To keep on top of all this, you need awareness of how your website works and how search changes have affected your rankings.
 How customers see your website is where the website audit comes in.

 I run a number of different types of audits across digital marketing, from basic website review audits completed in a few hours through to detailed audits with over 160 checkpoints.
 For larger websites completing a detailed audit, it is not unusual for it to take anywhere from 2-3 weeks to complete.
 For smaller websites keen to get an overall sense of how their website is performing, an audit might be only 2-3 days.

 How much does a website audit cost?

-What you are paying the auditor to do is to take whatever analysis tools they use and compare and contrast the data form those reports.
+What you are paying the auditor to do is to take whatever analysis tools they use and compare and contrast the data from those reports.
 Then, utilising their expertise, to compile an assessment of what that data means for your site and your business.

 What you are really paying for is the expertise of the auditor.
 This is your investment.

-A website audit needs to be part of your marketing budget each year, and keep in mind budgeting for the actions coming out of the audit such as a site penalty.
+A website audit needs to be part of your marketing budget each year, and keep in mind budgeting for the actions coming out of the audit, such as a site penalty.

 Cheap audits are going to give you a summary of report data from tools that don’t take into account the changing environment of search.
 Or a report without a proper interpretation of what those tool reports mean to your business and your customers.